 Id. at 139.
 Here, Applicant has sufficiently demonstrated that, absent the variance, they would be denied a use of the Property that would be both significant and reasonable.
-The proposed alteration takes an existing unsafe structure and converts it to a feature that has some practical, usable benefit; namely, a deck, a common feature of many such waterfront properties.
-The Board also notes that this variance would eliminate a deteriorating roof that Applicant noted is presently unsafe, an opinion which Applicant's testimony and proffered pictures of the structure manifestly support.
+Applicant seeks to build a home, a significant use.
+The Board notes the physical constraints of this property, and has received no compelling evidence demonstrating it is practicable to build a suitable home outside the Buffer.